Evolveum/midpoint/README.md

 - Security auditing and reporting
 - Organizational structure management
 - Credential Management
-- Workflow
+- Request approval
 - Entitlement Management

 Read more about these features at https://evolveum.com/midpoint/about-midpoint/

 Other features:

 - User provisioning and deprovisioning
 - Administration GUI